PSPDFKit-labs/radar.apple.com/FB7335272 - Mac Catalyst action sheet has a broken hover implementation for Cancel button + resizes when app goes into background/README.md

-# Mac Catalyst: action sheet has a broken hover implementation for Cancel button + resizes when app goes into background
+# FB7335272 - Mac Catalyst action sheet has a broken hover implementation for Cancel button + resizes when app goes into background